anteater/anteater/docs/user_guide.rst

 The main usage  parameters are ``--project`` and either ``---path`` or ``--patchset``.

-Optional parameters are ``--bincheck`` which is the binary check system.
+Optional parameters are ``--binaries`` which is the binary check system.
 When this argument is passed, all binaries / blobs will result in a VirusTotal scan
 - unless a sha256 checksum of the binary is listed in one of the exeception files (``ignore_list`` or a ``project_exceptions`` file. ``--ips`` peforms a